+DATED on

+(Name of Clerk) As Clerk of the Court

+ByAs Deputy Clerk

 Attorney for

+Address

+Florida Bar No.

 Any minor subpoenaed for testimony shall have the right to be accompanied by a parent or guardian at all times during the taking of testimony notwithstanding the invocation of the rule of sequestration of section 90.616, Florida Statutes, except upon a showing that the presence of a parent or guardian is likely to have a material, negative impact on the credibility or accuracy of the minor's testimony, or that the interests of the parent or guardian are in actual or potential conflict with the interests of the minor.

 If you are a person with a disability who needs any accommodation in order to participate in this deposition, you may request such assistance by contacting [identify attorney or party taking the deposition by name, address, and telephone number] within 2 working days of your receipt of this subpoena; if you are hearing or voice impaired, call 711.

+(b) For Issuance by Attorney of Record.

 SUBPOENA FOR DEPOSITION

+THE STATE OF FLORIDA:

+TO: